Market appraisal guide

-The accurate assessment of the value of your property is vital for a successful sale.
+The accurate assessment of the value of your property is vital for a successful sale or let.
 Too high and you may not receive any interest.
 Too low and you could be missing out on the true value of your property.

 Providing a valuation of your home will be based on a number of factors, including:

 - The location of the property and any unique features or characteristics

 - The proximity of amenities, such as good schools, shopping and hospitals

 - The affluence and popularity of its location Employment opportunities in the area